vojtechmares/vojtechmares.com/content/about.md

 *git, PHP, Golang, Rust, NodeJS, async programming, distributed systems, cloud (AWS), serverless, devops, security, linux (servers), SQL databases (MySQL, MariaDB, PostgreSQL), Redis, message queues (RabbitMQ, AWS SQS), multiplayer games, realtime apps, APIs & gRPC, scalable infrastructure, Kotlin, Docker, Kubernetes, nginx*

+That were the fancy buzzwords.
+What I *actually* do?
+I write web apps in PHP in [Nette framework](https://nette.org/).
+I sometimes use [Vue.js](https://vuejs.org/) for frontend.
+Since I am mostly inside the PHP world where we do not have many long running proccesses, I would like to try some Node.js or Go in production, to get real, reasonable experience and build stronger opinion based on that experience.

+Also, I see automation and DevOps (DevSecOps) as a big part of the future with great tools such as GitLab CI and Ansible.
+Continuous Delivery is just awesome, since you do not care about the deployment.
+Because it saves you some work and you do not have to think about it.
+That is just great.

+Severless, that is a fancy thing  which has been around for a while now, we have providers such as Amazon Web Services, Google Cloud Platform and Microsoft Azure.
+You can do so much of awesome stuff, just [google for it](https://lmgtfy.com/?q=serverless+app+ideas).
+It is quite easy to get started with simple functions and utilities or create an entire website!

 ### Experiences

 At some point I have been working (professionally or in personal manner) with these technologies: